rgwch/ioBroker.mystrom-wifi-switch/README.md

 The adapter should then be in the admin pages's list.

 Click on the **+** sign on the right as usual to create an instance.
 The Config will ask you for the IP Address of the switch to manage.
 That's all.
-If you have several switches, just create several adapters.
+If you have several switches, just create several instances.

 ## Use